-The World Health Organization defines depression as a “persistent sadness and lack of interest or pleasure in previously rewarding or enjoyable activities”.
+The World Health Organization defines depression as a “persistent sadness and lack of interest or pleasure in previously rewarding or enjoyable activities.”
 It can also lead to disturbed sleep and appetite, as well as poor concentration and tiredness.
-Over 264 million people are affected worldwide.
+Over 280 million people are affected worldwide.

-Psychological therapies, such as online counseling, and pharmacological treatments can be beneficial in helping to ease the symptoms of depression.
-But in this article, we will look at the scientifically proven benefits of practicing daily affirmations for depression.
+Psychological therapies, such as online counseling and pharmacological treatments, can be beneficial in helping to ease the symptoms of depression.
+But in this article, we will look at the scientifically proven benefits of writing and practicing daily affirmations for depression.

-If you are experiencing depression, you may be familiar with the feelings of sadness, low mood and even hopelessness.
-When the things that you used to enjoy no longer interest you, or you notice feelings of worthlessness, it can feel like you’ve become caught in a downwards spiral.
-In the throes of depression, it can be hard to see anything positive in your life.
+If you are experiencing depression, you may be familiar with the feelings of sadness, low mood, and even hopelessness.
+When the things that you used to enjoy no longer interest you, or you notice feelings of worthlessness, it can feel like you’ve become caught in a downward spiral.

 Chronic depression can also result in brain inflammation.
 A study of those who had lived with depression for over 10 years, with little antidepressant treatment, showed over 30% more brain inflammation when compared to control patients without depression.
 Inflammation of the brain cells can lead to difficulties with brain development, memory, and learning.

-Fortunately, appropriate antidepressant treatment, seeing a therapist or using techniques taught through CBT can all help to manage depression and its physical effects on the brain.
+Fortunately, appropriate antidepressant treatment, seeing a therapist, and using techniques taught through CBT can all help to manage depression and its physical effects on the brain.
 There is also some evidence that writing and repeating affirmations can help with the symptoms of depression.

 Research studies have shown that in depression and other mental health disorders, maladaptive neuroplasticity may occur, resulting in the brain becoming re-wired in a way that promotes the persistence of negative thoughts.